Pre-File Investigations

 • Capital sexual battery, lewd or lascivious offenses on a victim under 16 years old, or sexual performance by a child: No statute of limitations

-• Felony: 3 years
+• Felony: Three years

-• Misdemeanor: 2 years
+• Misdemeanor: Two years

 There are exceptions to these statutes of limitations.
-For example, if the accused leaves the state, the statute of limitations may be “tolled,” or paused, until they return.
+For example, if the accused leaves the State, the statute of limitations may be “tolled,” or paused, until they return.
 Additionally, if DNA evidence is involved, the statute of limitations may be extended.

 Do you have the right to know if you are the subject of a pre-file investigation?

-In the state of Florida, no law requires law enforcement to inform you if you are the subject of a search warrant or an investigation.
+In the State of Florida, no law requires law enforcement to inform you if you are the subject of a search warrant or an investigation.
 However, if law enforcement wants to question you or conduct a search of your property, they are generally required to inform you of your rights, including your right to remain silent and your right to an attorney.
 Additionally, if you are arrested or charged with a crime, you have the right to know the charges against you.

-If you suspect you are being investigated by state or federal law enforcement, consulting with a criminal defense attorney is always a good idea.
-Mike G Law can help you understand your legal rights and work to protect your interests throughout the investigation and any subsequent legal proceedings.
+If you suspect you are being investigated by state or federal law enforcement, consulting a criminal defense attorney is always a good idea.
+Mike G Law can help you understand your legal rights and work to protect your best interests throughout the investigation and any subsequent legal proceedings.

 Let Mike G Help Protect Your Rights